by Sandra Lee MD FRCPC

 June 6, 2022

-Endometrioid carcinoma is a type of ovarian cancer.
-Most endometrioid carcinomas are associated with a condition called endometriosis.
+Clear cell carcinoma is a type of cancer that starts in the ovary.
+Most clear cell carcinomas are associated with a condition called endometriosis.
 Endometriosis is the presence of endometrial tissue (which is normally found in the uterus) outside of the uterus and the ovary is a common location to find endometriosis.
 About 1% of patients with endometriosis will develop a tumour related to their endometriosis and these tumours most commonly occur in the ovary.
-A similar tumour, also called endometrioid carcinoma, can be found in the uterus.

 An intraoperative consultation is an opportunity for your surgeon and pathologist to examine the tumour, lymph nodes, or other tissue samples at the time of surgery.
 During this consultation, a frozen section may be performed where the tissue is quickly examined under the microscope.
 The purpose of an intraoperative consultation and frozen section is to provide your surgeon with information that will help guide decisions made at the time of surgery.